Laos was the 7th country of my 5-month trip and I spent two wonderful weeks there, surrounded by beautiful mountains, green jungle and shiny temples!

 Day 9-11: Vang Vieng

-The next day we went accommodation hunting, found ourselves a lovely hotel and moved our stuff.
-We watched Friends (a show I love deeply, in fact, it’s how I learned English!), walked around the sleepy center of Vang Vieng and strolled along the Nan Song river running through the village.
+In Vang Vieng we watched Friends (a show I love deeply, in fact, it’s how I learned English!), walked around the sleepy center and strolled along the Nan Song river running through the village.

 We also did some fun tours in Vang Vieng, involving tubing in a cave, kayaking and hiking.
 Our only hike in Laos and with good reason, the hot season had truly arrived and this is probably the sweatiest I have ever been in my life.
 An amazing hike though, leading along the steep limestone cliffs and through dense green jungle.